General principles of European Union law: Misuse of powers

 The misuse of powers test is another significant element of the general principle of legal certainty in European Union law.
 It holds that a lawful power must not be exercised for any other purpose than that for which it was conferred.
-According to the misuse of power test a decision by a European Union institution is only a misuse of power if "it appears, on the basis of objective, relevant and consistent evidence, to have been adopted with the exclusive or main purpose of achieving end other than those stated."
+According to the misuse of power test, a decision by a European Union institution is only a misuse of power if "it appears, on the basis of objective, relevant and consistent evidence, to have been adopted with the exclusive or main purpose of achieving end[s] other than those stated."
 A rare instance where the European Court of Justice has held that a European Union institution has misused its powers, and therefore violated the general principle of legal uncertainty, is Giuffrida v Commission [1976] ECR 1395 Case 105/75.
 The general principle of legal certainty is particularly stringently applied when European Union law imposes financial burdens on private parties.